How to know where to go for your pressing health care needs

 Scripps offers four emergency room locations, three urgent care offices and primary care physicians throughout the county.
-Call 1-800-SCRIPPS (1-800-727-4777) to talk to one of our physician referral specialists, or visit the Scripps Doctor Finder to search for a care provider who’s right for you.
+Visit the Scripps Doctor Finder to search for a care provider who’s right for you.
 If you or a loved one are experiencing symptoms of a stroke or heart attack, call 9-1-1.

 Get a regular dose of health news and information from Scripps

 Sign Up to have health-related information from Scripps delivered to your inbox, including our monthly email newsletter.
 Designed to help you and your family get healthy and stay well, the publication contains timely and relevant consumer health news along with notices about classes, events and exclusive offers.